teohen/ttolang/README.md

 # ttolang
-A interpreted , dinamic typed, and really slow language created by teteo.
+A interpreted, dinamic typed, and really cool language created by me.

 ## features of ttolang
 - [x] variables